dhilipsiva/hostscli/README.rst

 HostsCLI Docs
 =============

 A CLI tool to block / unblock websites using /etc/hosts.
 Super simple and easily extendable.
+Also block Ads, Tracking & Malware sites.

 Links